moacyr-catani/node-package-callback-handler/README.md

 > [!WARNING]
 > If you try to use a token in the very first function of a sequential structure, an exception will be thrown, since there is no previous result.

+> [!WARNING]
+> If you try to use a token in a parallel structure, an exception will be thrown.